Elanco Animal Health (NYSE:ELAN) Issues Q2 2022 Earnings Guidance

 Elanco Animal Health (NYSE:ELAN – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
-The company provided earnings per share guidance of $0.22-$0.28 for the period, compared to the consensus earnings per share estimate of $0.34.
+The company provided EPS guidance of $0.22-$0.28 for the period, compared to the consensus EPS estimate of $0.34.
 The company issued revenue guidance of $1.16 billion-$1.20 billion, compared to the consensus revenue estimate of $1.27 billion.Elanco Animal Health also updated its FY 2022 guidance to $1.15-$1.21 EPS.

-Elanco Animal Health (NYSE:ELAN – Get Rating) last released its quarterly earnings data on Monday, May 9th.
-The company reported $0.36 EPS for the quarter, topping analysts’ consensus estimates of $0.35 by $0.01.
-The business had revenue of $1.23 billion during the quarter, compared to the consensus estimate of $1.22 billion.
-Elanco Animal Health had a positive return on equity of 6.61% and a negative net margin of 7.65%.
+Elanco Animal Health (NYSE:ELAN – Get Rating) last posted its quarterly earnings results on Monday, May 9th.
+The company reported $0.36 earnings per share for the quarter, topping analysts’ consensus estimates of $0.35 by $0.01.
+Elanco Animal Health had a negative net margin of 7.65% and a positive return on equity of 6.61%.
+The business had revenue of $1.23 billion for the quarter, compared to analysts’ expectations of $1.22 billion.
+During the same period in the prior year, the company posted $0.37 EPS.
 The business’s revenue for the quarter was down 1.4% on a year-over-year basis.
-During the same period in the prior year, the firm posted $0.37 EPS.
-On average, equities research analysts predict that Elanco Animal Health will post 1.17 EPS for the current fiscal year.
+As a group, analysts forecast that Elanco Animal Health will post 1.17 earnings per share for the current year.

-In other news, Director John P. Bilbrey acquired 10,000 shares of the firm’s stock in a transaction on Wednesday, May 11th.
-The stock was bought at an average cost of $22.03 per share, with a total value of $220,300.00.
-Following the transaction, the director now directly owns 34,222 shares in the company, valued at approximately $753,910.66.
-The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director R David Hoover acquired 5,000 shares of the firm’s stock in a transaction on Tuesday, March 1st.
-The stock was purchased at an average cost of $28.66 per share, with a total value of $143,300.00.
+In related news, Director John P. Bilbrey purchased 10,000 shares of the firm’s stock in a transaction dated Wednesday, May 11th.
+The stock was acquired at an average price of $22.03 per share, with a total value of $220,300.00.
+Following the completion of the transaction, the director now owns 34,222 shares of the company’s stock, valued at $753,910.66.
+The acquisition was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, Director R David Hoover purchased 5,000 shares of the firm’s stock in a transaction dated Tuesday, March 1st.
+The shares were bought at an average cost of $28.66 per share, with a total value of $143,300.00.
 The disclosure for this purchase can be found here.
-6.40% of the stock is currently owned by corporate insiders.
+6.40% of the stock is owned by company insiders.

-Large investors have recently added to or reduced their stakes in the business.
-CIBC World Markets Inc. bought a new position in Elanco Animal Health during the 4th quarter worth approximately $376,000.
-Private Advisor Group LLC bought a new stake in shares of Elanco Animal Health in the 1st quarter worth approximately $333,000.
-Integrated Wealth Concepts LLC lifted its holdings in shares of Elanco Animal Health by 4.1% in the 4th quarter.
-Integrated Wealth Concepts LLC now owns 11,453 shares of the company’s stock worth $325,000 after purchasing an additional 455 shares during the last quarter.
-Geneos Wealth Management Inc. lifted its holdings in shares of Elanco Animal Health by 19.9% in the 1st quarter.
-Geneos Wealth Management Inc. now owns 11,877 shares of the company’s stock worth $309,000 after purchasing an additional 1,972 shares during the last quarter.
-Finally, Forum Financial Management LP bought a new stake in shares of Elanco Animal Health in the 4th quarter worth approximately $301,000.
+A number of institutional investors and hedge funds have recently made changes to their positions in ELAN.
+Guggenheim Capital LLC lifted its stake in Elanco Animal Health by 71.6% during the fourth quarter.
+Guggenheim Capital LLC now owns 18,787 shares of the company’s stock worth $533,000 after purchasing an additional 7,839 shares during the last quarter.
+CIBC World Markets Inc. bought a new stake in Elanco Animal Health in the fourth quarter valued at $376,000.
+MML Investors Services LLC lifted its stake in Elanco Animal Health by 6.7% in the fourth quarter.
+MML Investors Services LLC now owns 15,449 shares of the company’s stock valued at $438,000 after buying an additional 974 shares during the last quarter.
+Mackenzie Financial Corp lifted its stake in Elanco Animal Health by 18.8% in the fourth quarter.
+Mackenzie Financial Corp now owns 39,328 shares of the company’s stock valued at $1,116,000 after buying an additional 6,225 shares during the last quarter.
+Finally, Schonfeld Strategic Advisors LLC bought a new stake in Elanco Animal Health in the fourth quarter valued at $1,167,000.

 Elanco Animal Health Incorporated, an animal health company, innovates, develops, manufactures, and markets products for pets and farm animals.
 It offers pet health disease prevention products, such as parasiticide and vaccine products that protect pets from worms, fleas, and ticks under the Seresto, Advantage, Advantix, and Advocate brands; pet health therapeutics for pain, osteoarthritis, ear infections, cardiovascular, and dermatology indications in canines and felines under the Galliprant and Claro brands; vaccines, antibiotics, parasiticides, and other products for use in poultry and aquaculture production, as well as nutritional health products, including enzymes, probiotics, and prebiotics; and a range of vaccines, antibiotics, implants, parasiticides, and other products used in ruminant and swine production under the Rumensin and Baytril brands.